The Link Between Hearing Loss and Cognitive Decline

 Spot the Signs of Hearing Loss Early

 One of the best ways to protect your cognitive health is to be proactive about your hearing.
-Unfortunately, hearing loss often develops slowly—and many people wait years before doing anything about it.
+However, hearing loss often develops slowly—making it harder to notice in the earlier stages where treatment might have the most benefits.
+In fact, many people wait years before doing anything about it.

 Common early signs of hearing loss include: